kuzzleio/kuzzle/doc/2/framework/events/generic-document/index.md

 * generic "before" events (`generic:document:before*`) are triggered **before** the regular `document:before*` events
 * generic "after" events (`generic:document:after*`) are triggered **after** the regular `document:after*` events

-All generic events share the same payload signature, and pipes plugged to them must resolve to the updated (or not) array of documents received in their parameters.
+All generic events cited before share the same payload signature, and pipes plugged to them must resolve to the updated (or not) array of documents received in their parameters.

 ::: info